moneybutton/yours-channels/docs/yours_lightning_03.md

 ### Revocable HTLCs

-Revocable Sequence Maturity Contract (RSMC) are a technique to make outputs revokable by revealing a private key [1].
-We apply this technique to HTLCs.
+In order for channels to remain open an unlimited amount of time, the parties must be able to revoke previously made payments.
+Revocable Sequence Maturity Contract (RSMC) are a technique to achieve just that [1].
+We apply this technique to HTLCs in order to make them revokable.

 A revocable HTLC (RHTLC) between A and B is a smart contract that expresses:

 > An output can be spend by B if he knows A's revocation secret, or after one day if B knows the HTLC secret, or by A after 2 days.

+The trick is that if Alice gives Bob her revocation secret, then Bob knows that she will never publish the contract.
+If she did, he could spend from it immediately.
+In this way Alice can effectively revoke the contract.
+If Bob does not know the revocation secret, the above condition is equivalent to a normal HTLC.

-In Bitcoin script this looks something like this:
+In Bitcoin script the condition above can be expressed (roughtly) as follows:

 	OP_IF
 		<B's pub key> CHECKSIGVERIFY